ptiede/Comrade.jl/docs/src/ext/ahmc.md

 The first choice when sampling from the model/image posterior,  is [`AdvancedHMC`](https://github.com/TuringLang/AdvancedHMC.jl), which uses Hamiltonian Monte Carlo to sample from the posterior.
 Specifically, we usually use the `NUTS` algorithm.

 The interface to `AdvancedHMC` is very powerful and general.
-To simplify the procedure for `Comrade` users, we have provided a thin interface.
+To simplify the procedure for `Stoked` users, we have provided a thin interface.
 A user needs to specify a `sampler` and then call the `sample` function.